Variable aggregation for nonlinear optimization problems: Conclusion

 While we observe that aggregation generally leads to more reliable convergence, we note that (a) the improvement is not uniform as more variables are eliminated and (b) there may be other problems for which aggregation causes worse convergence reliability.
 For instance, Albersmeyer and Diehl \cite{albersmeyer2010lifted} suggest ``lifting'' a problem into a higher-dimensional space to improve iteration counts.
 Explaining the effects of problem reformulations on algorithms' convergence properties is a significant challenge for nonlinear optimization, and this work will serve as a basis for further comparison and explanation of convergence behavior.

-Based on our results, we believe that approximate-maximum and incidence-preserving aggregation methods should be implemented as pre-solve options in nonlinear modeling environments and solvers.
-However, further explanation and confirmation of our results is necessary to determine whether these aggregation methods are sufficiently general to be applied by default.
-We believe that the following efforts should be undertaken to explain and confirm the trends we observe: \begin{enumerate} \item Theoretical analysis of interactions among solvers' globalization methods and different aggregation strategies. \item Development of a test set of challenging, parameterized nonlinear optimization problems for which convergence of state-of-the-art solvers is not 100\% reliable. \end{enumerate} With these efforts, the methods we present may be further analyzed, theoretically and experimentally, and more informed development of nonlinear optimization software may proceed.
+Based on our results, we believe that approximate-maximum and incidence-preserving aggregation methods should be implemented as pre-solve options in nonlinear modeling environments and solvers with an incidence-preserving aggregation method as the default option.
+Additionally, we believe that the following efforts should be undertaken to explain and confirm the trends we observe: \begin{enumerate} \item Theoretical analysis of interactions among solvers' global convergence methods (e.g., line search and trust region methods) and different aggregation strategies. \item Development of a test set of challenging, parameterized nonlinear optimization problems for which convergence of state-of-the-art solvers is not 100\% reliable. \end{enumerate} With these efforts, the methods we present may be further analyzed, theoretically and experimentally, and more informed development of nonlinear optimization software may proceed.